 Nov 13, 2020: Replaced the LG LJ5500 with the Hisense H4F.

 Jul 14, 2020: Replaced the Vizio D Series with The Frame 2020; removed the TCL D100.

-Our recommendation above is what we think is currently the best 1080p TV to buy for most people.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+Our recommendation above is what we think is currently the best 1080p TVs to buy for most people.
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that have a 1080p screen.
+If you would like to do the work of choosing yourself, here is the list of all our 1080p TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.